-Dithering with JWST NIRISS is required for the Wide Field Slitless Spectroscopy (WFSS) mode in order to improve the sampling of the point spread function and mitigate the effects of bad pixels and variations in sensitivity across the detector.
+Dithering with JWST NIRISS is required for the wide field slitless spectroscopy (WFSS) mode to improve point spread function sampling, as well as mitigate the effects of bad pixels and sensitivity variations across the detector.

 - It can mitigate effects of undesired features such as bad pixels, coronagraphic spots, persistence from previous exposures, or small scratches on the NIRISS pick-off mirror.

 - It helps reduce flat-fielding errors by placing the target on different pixels, thereby reducing the flat-fielding errors by the square root of the number of dithers.